Simulating Transient Noise Bursts in LIGO with gengli: Data

-In Fig.\ref{fig:ex_denoised} (bottom), we show the amplitude spectral density (ASD) of the BayesWaves reconstruction with and without denoising (grey and dashed orange), as well as the characteristic peak with and without denoising (blue and green) and the original high-frequency contribution (light blue).
-We can observe that we are able to maintain the structure of the characteristic peak by damping the power of the high-frequency contribution.
+The reconstruction of BayesWaves is not perfect since there is still some noise contribution at high frequencies (light blue) that will hinder the learning of our ML algorithm, (see Fig. \ref{fig:ex_denoised} \textit{(left)}).
+To minimize this contribution we employ regularized Rudin-Osher-Fatemi (rROF) proposed in \cite{rROF}, which solves the denoising problem as a variational method.
+In Fig. \ref{fig:ex_denoised} (middle), we plot the BayesWaves reconstruction denoised with rROF (dashed orange), and the denoised characteristic blip (green).
+In Fig. \ref{fig:ex_denoised} (right), we show the amplitude spectral density (ASD) of the BayesWaves reconstruction with and without denoising (grey and dashed orange), as well as the characteristic peak with and without denoising (blue and green) and the original high-frequency contribution (light blue).
+We can maintain the structure of the characteristic peak by damping the power of the high-frequency contribution.